techbrett/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

 - Add toll-free numbers to use with Audio Conferencing meetings, auto attendants, or call queues.
   - Toll-free calls are billed per minute and require a positive Communications Credits balance.
 - Dial out from an Audio Conference meeting to add someone else from anywhere in the world.

-- Dial out from an Audio Conference meeting to your mobile phone with the Microsoft Teams app to destinations that aren't already included in your subscription.
+- Dial out from an Audio Conference meeting to their mobile phone with the Microsoft Teams app to destinations that aren't already included in their subscription.

-- Dial any international phone number when you have a **Domestic Calling Plan** subscription.
+- Dial any international phone number when they have a **Domestic Calling Plan** subscription.
 - Dial international phone numbers beyond what is included in a **Domestic and International Calling Plan** subscription.

-- Dial out and pay per minute once you exhausted your monthly minute allotment.
+- Dial out and pay per minute once they exhausted the monthly minute allotment.

-- Dial out and pay per minute for all outgoing calls, if you have a **Pay-As-You-Go Calling Plan**.
+- Dial out and pay per minute for all outgoing calls, if they have a **Pay-As-You-Go Calling Plan**.

 To set up Communication Credits, see [Set up Communications Credits for your organization](set-up-communications-credits-for-your-organization.md).